Strength training for beginners is something a lot of women are interested in these days…

 A strength training program need not be the buzzworthy flavor-of-the-week or named after a Russian weightlifter to be incredibly effective.

-Instead, novices can benefit greatly from a solid linear progression program like my Harder to Kill 12-Week Strength Program focusing on compound movements such as the squat, deadlift, and press while avoiding the overload or riskier tactics that often come with trendy programs.
+Instead, novices can benefit greatly from a solid linear progression program like my Basic Barbell Program focusing on compound movements such as the squat, deadlift, and press while avoiding the overload or riskier tactics that often come with trendy programs.

 When you’re starting out, commit to following through with the strength training program you’re on and be patient in your expectation of results.